DavidCEllis/ducktools-classbuilder/README.md

 Values provided to `doc` will be placed in the final `__slots__` field so they are present on the class if `help(...)` is called.

-If you need something with more built-in features, but less extendible you can check out [PrefabClasses](https://github.com/DavidCEllis/PrefabClasses) which also supports this form of slot class declaration but is more complex and less modifiable.
-In the future it may be built on this core.
+If you want something with more features you can look at the `prefab` submodule which also serves as an example of the customization on this base.

 ## OK, so how do I go about customising this? ##

-Here are some quick examples of how you might extend the class generator to add the features you require.
+The core idea is that there are 3 main parts to the generation process:

+1. Gather the fields from the decorated class.
+2. Gather inherited fields from any parent classes in the standard method resolution order.
+3. Assign the method builders to the class.

+The field gathering is done by a function that operates on the class and returns a dictionary of field_name: field values. `slot_gatherer` is an example of this.
+This function is provided to `builder` as the `gatherer` argument.

+The inheritance is handled by the `builder` function itself and should not need to be customisable.

+Assignment of method builders is where all of the functions that will lazily create `__init__` and other magic methods are added to the class.

+This might be easier to understand by looking at examples so here are a few demonstrations of adding additional features to the builder.

 ### How can I add `<method>` to the class ###